broadinstitute/sparklespray/README.md

 To run a process or batch of processes via kubeque, you will need to:

-1. Create a kubernetes cluster (kubeque start)
-2. Create a docker image and upload into a repository that the cluster can access.
+1. Create a docker image and upload into a repository that the cluster can access.
+(or use an existing image)
-3. Submit the actual job (kubeque sub ...)
+2. Submit the actual job (kubeque sub ...)
-4. You then may optionally download the output or leave it in google storage for later.  (kubeque fetch ...)
+3. You then may optionally download the output or leave it in google storage for later.  (kubeque fetch ...)

-When you're all done, you may want to remove the cluster entirely (kubeque stop)

 ## Prereqs
 Create a google project.
 In the below, we'll assume the project name is PROJECT_NAME.

+Create a bucket for holding results and uploads.
+In the following example, we'll assume the name of the bucket is BUCKET_NAME.

 Google's cloud SDK installed and in your path: https://cloud.google.com/sdk/

-To set up gcloud, your authentication and the necessary tools to talk to
+To set up gcloud:
-kubernetes:

 ```
 # authenticate for the gcloud tool
 gcloud auth login